caente/caente.github.com/_posts/2016-06-17-practical-typeclasses.md

   implicit object email extends Timestamp[Email] {
     def timestamp(t:Email):DateTime = t.receivedDate
   }

-  implicit object timeEntity extends Timestamp[TimeEntity] {
-    def timestamp(t:TimeEntity):DateTime = t.timestamp
-  }
- }
 ~~~

 Now we have the instances we want for timestamp, i.e. the data types that have the "property" `Timestamp`.
-As for adding the `timestamp` "member", we can add `Syntax` implicit class.
+As for adding the `timestamp` "member", we can add a `Syntax` implicit class.

 ~~~
  object Timestamp{